a7madgamaltantawy/azure-telemetry-lakehouse/README.md

 ## Overview

-This project demonstrates an end-to-end data engineering workflow inspired by avionics-style telemetry systems.
-It simulates how raw aircraft engine sensor data is ingested, structured, moved into cloud storage, and transformed into an analytics-ready dataset.
+This project simulates an avionics-style telemetry pipeline using public aircraft engine sensor data.
+I used Python to parse and transform raw telemetry-style records, Azure Blob Storage to organize raw and processed layers, and Azure Data Factory to orchestrate cloud-based data movement.
+The result is a structured dataset ready for health monitoring and predictive analytics.

 The project uses publicly available NASA CMAPSS aircraft engine sensor data and combines:
 - Azure Blob Storage for raw and processed layers